 The Wild Robot

-The Wild Robot is a book ideal for middle school students about a discarded robot who finds love and a sense of belonging on an island of animals.
+The Wild Robot is a growth mindset book for middle school students about a discarded robot who finds love and a sense of belonging on an island of animals.

-If you are looking for additional growth mindset activities and resources to use in the classroom click here.
+If you are looking for additional growth mindset activities for the classroom click here.

 Ashley at Pencils and Playgrounds is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.